 As you decide who will be on your creation and review team, please consider the voices that you amplify and the experiences you share, and by whom.
-And, as you decide what you are going to include in your OER, please consider how it is going to be addressed and how it will speak to students.
+And, as you decide what you are going to include in your OER, please give thoughtful consideration to how it is going to be addressed and how it will speak to students.